awentzonline/pytorch-cns/README.md

 ```
 Examples
 --------
+So far, I've used the aigym example to solve CartPole and LunarLander.
+The image generation examples haven't yielded anything good for me, yet.

 `aigym.py`: Evolve a group of agents to solve OpenAI Gym environments.
 Requires
 redis for storing the gene pool.

 `cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
 Attempts to train
 both the discriminator and generator with compressed network search.

+`vggmse.py`: An autoencoder which uses VGG16 to calculate the loss.